damir-z/python_labs_km13_zaichenko/README.md

-!Python Programming Course Labs Repository 🐍
+# Python Programming Course Labs Repository 🐍

+Welcome to my GitHub repository, a treasure trove of hands-on experiences from my Python programming course.
+Through this repository, you'll find a showcase of my practical skills and explorations in Python, covering essential concepts and advanced techniques.

 1. 🔍 **Data Input and Output (p4):** Learning efficient ways to handle data input and output, ensuring smooth interaction between programs and external data sources.